ajithyaasaf/smartbuilder1/replit.md

 - Environment variables support

 ## Changelog
+- January 31, 2025: Updated About page "Our Story" section from person-oriented to company-oriented content focusing on Smart Builders & Developers as an organization, revised company milestones timeline, and enhanced hero section description for better corporate positioning
 - January 31, 2025: Successfully completed migration from Replit Agent to standard Replit environment with enhanced Services page content - updated completed project numbers to 2+/3+/5+ format, replaced "Key Features" with "What Makes Us Special" heading, and improved feature descriptions with compelling, customer-focused content for better engagement
 - January 31, 2025: Added "Designed & Developed by GodivaTeach" credit to footer with link to www.godivatech.com for proper attribution
 - January 31, 2025: Transformed "Awards & Recognition" section in About page to "What Sets Us Apart" with customer-focused content highlighting 25+ years expertise, quality assurance, on-time delivery, and customer-first approach - improved conversion potential